-Cathy Harris Upcoming Book "Overcoming Food Deserts in Your Community: How To Start a Home, School, or Community Garden, Food Co-op or Food Coalition"
+Cathy Harris Book "Overcoming Food Deserts in Your Community: How To Start a Home, School, or Community Garden, Food Co-op or Food Coalition"

 Face it we will never get back to totally living off the land like our ancestors did, but families must come together today for the sake of future generations.
 We need to seriously look at solutions because this is the first generation that will not outlive their parents.
 However, there are economically empowered ways we can feed, clothe and shelter our own families.